 In case the provision of a matrix of shock factors is regarded unpractical or too complex for the standard model, the surface formed by the factors could be approximated by a function of age and maturity.
 Then only this function would have to be provided by the supervisory authorities.
-Figure 5 shows the log log of the shock factors in the current calibration of the BBRZ model for all feasible combinations of initial ages x_0 and maturities T. At first sight, the surface looks like a fairly even plane for all maturities $T \geq 10$.
-Therefore, a function of the form $\exp \{ \exp \{ f(x_0, T) \} \}$ might be applicable as an approximation of the shock factors, where $f(x_0, T)$ is a plane with a correction for short maturities?
-However, the surface of the shock factors may look different for a different calibration of the BBRZ model and hence, also this approximating function might have to be derived individually for each population in view.
+The fitting of such a function would also allow for an extrapolation of the shock factors to ages below 20 for which the volatility in the BBRZ model as specified in Bauer et al. (2008) is not defined.
+Figure 5 shows the log log of the shock factors in the current calibration of the BBRZ model for all feasible combinations of initial ages $x_0$ and maturities T. At first sight, the surface looks like a fairly even plane for all maturities $T \ge 10$ .
+Therefore, a function of the form $\exp \{\exp\{f(x_0, T)\}\}$ might be applicable as an approximation of the shock factors may look different for a different calibration of the BBRZ model and hence, also this approximating function might have to be derived individually for each population in view.
 We leave this question for future work.